kotynia/zenQuery/README.md

 # Notes
 zenQuery was build about 9 years ago (2005) by me,  i dig it from my old drive, and found still usefull.
-If you want participate, revive or create new functionalities (unfortunettly very last code is missing).
+If you want participate, revive or create new functionalities (unfortunettly very last code is missing) join me.